 If your dental crown, filling, bridge, or other appliance falls out, place your dental work in a container or plastic bag and keep it safe so you can bring it to your next dental visit.
 Give us a call right away to schedule an emergency visit so we can treat your issue as soon as possible.

 When you lose a dental appliance, your teeth and gums can become exposed to bacteria.
 This may cause an infection, further decay or damage, and lead to even more issues in the future.
-A loose, broken, or missing dental appliance is considered a dental emergency and warrants a same-day appointment, so get in touch with us as soon as you notice that something’s wrong to schedule a visit.
+A loose, broken, or missing dental appliance is considered a dental emergency and warrants a same-day appointment, so get in touch with us as soon as you notice that something’s wrong to schedule a visit in Pasadena.

 If you’re suffering from a severe toothache and it lasts for several days, it could be caused by a tooth infection.
 A tooth infection is a serious dental emergency, but fortunately, root canal therapy can be used to restore and revitalize your tooth, and relieve your oral pain.

 Even if the damage to your tooth appears to be minor, give us a call so we can help guide you on the next steps, and to see if your injury requires immediate treatment.
-When you arrive at the office, your dentist will perform an emergency exam to determine the severity of the damage.
+When you arrive at the office, Dr. Pacheco will perform an emergency exam to determine the severity of the damage.
 If a broken or cracked tooth is left untreated, it is at risk for infection and other complications.

 If you experience any form of oral trauma that causes one or more of your teeth to become loose, call our office immediately for a same-day appointment.
 When your tooth is loose, it’s incredibly important to get proper care right away, as the nerves that run through and support your tooth could die and lead to losing the tooth entirely.

 Once your visit is scheduled, try to keep the tooth as stable as possible, and avoid touching the loose tooth with your tongue or fingers, as this can lead to further damage and increase the risk of infection.
-At your emergency appointment, your dentist will apply a splint that stabilizes the tooth by attaching it to the adjacent teeth, providing support and allowing the tooth to heal and reattach to your gums.
+At your emergency appointment, Dr. Pacheco will apply a splint that stabilizes the tooth by attaching it to the adjacent teeth, providing support and allowing the tooth to heal and reattach to your gums.